zahidrahimoon/Zara-Therapy/README.md

 ## Conclusion

 The Zara Therapy Clinic website will be a comprehensive platform for showcasing our services and attracting new clients.
-By implementing the features mentioned above, the website will provide a user-friendly experience and help expand our online presence.
+By implementing the features mentioned above, the website will provide a user-friendly experience and help expand our online presence...